-- (i) The union shall provide the employer with a schedule setting out union fortnightly membership fees payable by members of the union in accordance with the union's rules. - (ii) The union shall advise the employer of any change to the amount of fortnightly membership fees made under its rules.
-Any variation to the schedule of union fortnightly membership fees payable shall be provided to the employer at least one month in advance of the variation taking effect. - (iii) Subject to (i) and (ii) above, the employer shall deduct union fortnightly membership fees from the pay of any employee who is a member of the union in accordance with the union's rules, provided that the employee has authorised the employer to make such deductions. - (iv) Monies so deducted from employees' pay shall be forwarded regularly to the union together with all the necessary information to enable the union to reconcile and credit subscriptions to employees' union membership accounts. - "Regularly" shall be defined as monthly except where the practice and protocol of an employer at the time of this variation (March 2002) was fortnightly. - (v) Unless other arrangements are agreed to by the employer and the union, all union membership fees shall be deducted on a fortnightly basis. - (vi) Where an employee has already authorised the deduction of union membership fees from his or her pay prior to this clause taking effect, nothing in this clause shall be read as requiring the employee to make fresh authorisation in order for such deductions to continue.
+- (i) The union must provide the employer with a schedule setting out union fortnightly membership fees payable by members of the union in accordance with the union's rules. - (ii) The union must advise the employer of any change to the amount of fortnightly membership fees made under its rules.
+Any variation to the schedule of union fortnightly membership fees payable must be provided to the employer at least one month in advance of the variation taking effect. - (iii) Subject to (i) and (ii) above, the employer will deduct union fortnightly membership fees from the pay of any employee who is a member of the union in accordance with the union's rules, provided that the employee has authorised the employer to make such deductions. - (iv) Monies so deducted from employees' pay will be forwarded regularly to the union together with all the necessary information to enable the union to reconcile and credit subscriptions to employees' union membership accounts.

+"Regularly" will be defined as monthly except where the practice and protocol of an employer as at March 2002 was fortnightly.

+- (v) Unless other arrangements are agreed to by the employer and the union, all union membership fees will be deducted on a fortnightly basis. - (vi) Where an employee has already authorised the deduction of union membership fees from his or her pay prior to this clause taking effect, nothing in this clause should be read as requiring the employee to make fresh authorisation in order for such deductions to continue.